dougeby/IntuneDocs/intune/O365-app-data-protection-set.md

 ---

-# How your users will experience basic protection on managed Office 365 apps
+# How your users will experience basic protection on managed Office 365 apps in Microsoft Intune

 The **Manage Office 365 apps** wizard creates an app protection policy for each device platform.